-The unique name of our department reflects our long and distinguished history.
-Astrophysics at Princeton began over 100 years ago, when Professor Henry Norris Russell recognized the importance of integrating physics into astronomy in order to interpret stellar spectra.
-Under the leadership of Lyman Spitzer, the department grew into its modern form, with unique strengths in theoretical and computational astrophysics, plasma physics and a leadership role in astronomical surveys such as SDSS.
-That so many important discoveries are associated with Princeton is humbling: from the H-R diagram to the CMB, from modeling stellar evolution on one of the world's first computers, to the discovery of new extrasolar planets.
-Check out our Departmental History page to learn more.
+Astronomy in Princeton has a long and distinguished history, with an observatory on campus dating back to the mid-1800's.
+Over 100 years ago, Professor Henry Norris Russell recognized the importance of integrating physics into astronomy in order to interpret stellar spectra, as part of the then-new discipline of astrophysics.
+Under the leadership of Lyman Spitzer, the department grew into its modern form, with unique strengths in theoretical and computational astrophysics, plasma physics, major astronomical surveys such as SDSS, WMAP and Rubin Observatory/LSST, and a forefront educational program.
+Our astrophysical interests are extremely broad, from the study of magnetic fields in the Sun, to the formation and evolution of planets, stars and galaxies, to the structure and composition of the universe overall.
+Please check out our Departmental History page and Research pages to learn more.

-Today we're a diverse and dynamic department of over 100 faculty, research scholars, students and staff.
+We're a diverse and dynamic department of about 150 faculty, research scholars, students and staff.
 We continue our tradition of leadership in theoretical and computational astrophysics, in survey astronomy, and in instrumentation (both hardware and software).
-With close ties to the Gravity and Cosmology group in the Department of Physics, the Astrophysics group at the Institute of Advanced Studies, campus institutes in both research computing and data science, instrumentation laboratories in Physics and the Engineering School, and the Princeton Plasma Physics Laboratory (the largest center for magnetic fusion and space science studies in the country), opportunities to learn and collaborate across disciplines are everywhere!
+Our department has close ties to the Gravity and Cosmology group in the Department of Physics, the Astrophysics group at the Institute for Advanced Study, campus institutes and programs including Princeton Institute for Computational Science and Engineering (PICSciE), the Program in Applied and Computational Mathematics (PACM), Princeton Center for Theoretical Science (PCTS) and the Center for Statistics and Machine Learning (CSML), instrumentation laboratories in Physics and the Engineering School, and the Princeton Plasma Physics Laboratory (the largest center for magnetic fusion and space science studies in the country).
+Opportunities to learn and collaborate across disciplines are everywhere!

-If you're a student, I encourage you to explore the information on these pages about our exceptional undergraduate, graduate, and post-baccalaureate programs.
-If you're a colleague, we hope you'll learn more about the people and research in our department.
+If you're a student or prospective student, I encourage you to explore the information on these pages about our exceptional undergraduate and graduate programs, including opportunities for summer research.
+If you're a colleague, we hope you'll learn more about the people and research in our department, including opportunities for doing postdoctoral research here.
 And if you're a member of the public, you'll find information about our monthly public observing and outreach programs.

 Chair, Department of Astrophysical Sciences